-Annually, the District will notify the public about the content and implementation of the wellness policy and plan and any updates to these materials.
+Annually, the District will notify the public about the content and im- plementation of the wellness policy and plan and any updates to these materials.
 The SHAC will consider evidence-based strategies when setting and evaluating goals and measurable outcomes.
-The SHAC may use any of the following tools for this analysis:

-Smarter Lunchrooms' website

-(https://healthymeals.nal.usda.gov/healthierus-school-chal-

-lenge-resources/smarter-lunchrooms)

-PUBLIC NOTIFICATION

-to annually inform and update the public about the content and implementation of the local wellness policy, the District will create a "Wellness" tab within the "Required Postings" tab on its website.
-The Wellness tab will document information and activity related to the policy.
-Information posted will include:

-- 1. A copy of the wellness policy [see FFA(LOCAL)]; - 2.
-A copy of this wellness plan, with dated revisions; - Notice of any Board revisions to policy FFA(LOCAL); - The name, position, and contact information of the District official responsible for the oversight of the wellness policy and implementation of this plan; - Notice of any SHAC meeting at which the wellness policy or corresponding documents are scheduled to be discussed; - 6.
-The SHAC's triennial assessment; and
+The SHAC may use any of the following tools for this analysis: Smarter Lunchrooms' website (https://healthymeals.nal.usda.gov/healthierus-school-chal-lenge-resources/smarter-lunchrooms) PUBLIC NOTIFICATION To comply with the legal requirement to annually inform and update the public about the content and implementation of the local well- ness policy, the District will create a "Wellness" tab within the "Re- quired Postings" tab on its website.
+The Wellness tab will docu- ment information and activity related to the policy.
+Information posted will include: 1.
+A copy of the wellness policy [see FFA(LOCAL)]; 2.
+A copy of this wellness plan, with dated revisions; 3.
+Notice of any Board revisions to policy FFA(LOCAL); The name, position, and contact information of the District of- ficial responsible for the oversight of the wellness policy and implementation of this plan; Notice of any SHAC meeting at which the wellness policy or corresponding documents are scheduled to be discussed; 6.
+The SHAC's triennial assessment; and 7.
+Any other relevant information.
+The District will also publish the above information in appropriate District or campus publications.